Sandarr95/site-diff/README.md

 # site-diff-checker

-Preferably reads an edn file and gives a summary of differences between to url1+uri and url2+uri.
+Reads an edn file and gives a summary of availability of the uri's.

 ## Installation